Public humiliation

 South Korean gang leader Lee Jung-jae being shame-paraded by Park Chung Hee's military regime (1961).

 Public humiliation or public shaming is a form of punishment whose main feature is dishonoring or disgracing a person, usually an offender or a prisoner, especially in a public place.
 It was regularly used as a form of judicially sanctioned punishment in previous centuries, and is still practiced by different means (e.g. schools) in the modern era.

-In the United States, it was a common punishment from the beginning of European colonization through the 19th century.
-It fell out of common use in the 20th century, though it has seen a revival starting in the 1990s.
+In the United Kingdom, it was a common punishment from the beginning of European colonization through the 18th century.
+It fell out of common use in the 20th century, though it has seen a revival starting in the 1980s.
 With the rise of social media, public shaming moved to the digital sphere, exposing and humiliating people daily, sometimes without their knowledge.